MCGallaspy/cascade-trainer/README.md

 A set of Python scripts for easily creating a Haar cascade object detector using OpenCV.
 OpenCV has some tool for this already, which these scripts complement.
-For example, there are scripts for automatically downloading images from Google's custom search engine API.
+For example, there is a script for automatically downloading images from Google's custom search engine API.
 You can specify many options using these scripts, however for advanced use most of the scripts support the `--dry-run` option so you can see how the related OpenCV tool would be used as a starting point.